turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 Hello, World!
 {% endterminal %}

-Ruby is called a scripting language or an interpreted language because it doesn't run on the computer's hardware directly, it first goes through the Ruby interpreter.
-When you run `ruby my_program.rb` you're actually loading the `ruby` program which in turn loads your `my_program.rb`.
+When you run `ruby my_program.rb` you're actually loading the `ruby` virtual machine which in turn loads your `my_program.rb`.

-The second option is to use the Interactive Ruby Shell -- IRB.
-When I'm programming I always have IRB open.
-IRB has all the same features as the regular Ruby interpreter, but it allows you to easily evaluate one or a handful of instructions and instantly see their results.
-I use IRB mostly for experimenting.
-In a regular program I might write a hundred lines of instructions.
-But if there's one thing I'm not sure about I'll flip over to IRB to test it out.
-Start IRB by opening a Terminal (Mac) or Command Prompt (Win) and typing `irb`.
+### Running Ruby from IRB

+Ruby was one of the first languages to popularize what's called a "REPL": Read, Evaluate, Print, Loop.
+Think of it kind of like a calculator -- as you put in each complete instruction, IRB executes that instruction and shows you the result.

+IRB is best used as a scratch pad for experimenting.
+Many developers keep an IRB window open while writing their "real" programs, using it to remember how a certain method works or debug a chunk of code.

+Let's begin our experiments with IRB. **Start IRB by opening Terminal (Mac) or Command Prompt (Win) and typing `irb`**.

 ## 2. Variables